 The Global Research on Antimicrobial Resistance (GRAM) Project is a partnership between the University of Oxford and the Institute for Health Metrics and Evaluation (IHME) at the University of Washington, to provide rigorous quantitative estimates of antimicrobial resistance (AMR) burden; to increase global-, regional-, and country-level awareness of AMR; to boost surveillance efforts, particularly in low and middle income countries (LMICs); and, to promote the rational use of antimicrobials worldwide.

-Formed in 2017 by the UK Fleming Fund, Wellcome and the Bill and Melinda Gates Foundation, GRAM aims to support policymakers in achieving future reductions in mortality, morbidity, and other impacts associated with AMR.
+Formed in 2017 by the UK Fleming Fund, Wellcome Trust and Bill and Melinda Gates Foundation, GRAM aims to support policymakers in achieving future reductions in mortality, morbidity, and other impacts associated with AMR.